copyleft-org/copyleft-guide/CONTRIBUTING.md

 Please, do not worry if your patches or new sections of text are not properly formatted as patches and/or are not formatted in LaTeX properly.
-Indeed, feel free to offer patches that break LaTeX formatting.
-If the content is good, the editor-in-chief or someone else will format your contribution properly for LaTeX.
+Indeed, feel free to offer patches that break LaTeX formatting, or to just write up your suggestion in an email.
+If the content is appropriate for the Guide, the editor-in-chief or someone else will format your contribution properly for LaTeX.

 Note: by submitting contributions via any of these means, you agree to the "Author's Certificate of Origin" (see below).